-PHMSA identified properties based on available information on previously identified historic properties in the APE, including the National Register of Historic Places (NRHP) database and data received from the Tennessee Historical Commission.
-PHMSA also conducted research to determine if there are any previously unidentified properties within the APE that are 45 years of age or older and may be eligible for the NRHP.
-This research revealed no NRHP listed or eligible properties within the APE or within a half mile.
+PHMSA identified properties based on available information on previously identified historic properties in the APE, including the National Register of Historic Places (NRHP) database and data received from the Florida Division of Historic Resources.
+PHMSA also conducted research to determine if there are any previously unidentified properties within the Area of Potential Effects (APE) that are 45 years of age or older and may be eligible for the NRHP.